intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 [:ref:`back to step-by-step guide <otherplaces_repisbs>`]

+.. _backup_repiref:

 Prepare for emergencies
 -----------------------

-    *Create a fresh backup and put system repair and restore tools at hand.*
+  *You might want to create a fresh backup and put both* [:ref:`... <backup_repisbs>`]

-Reminder, you are dealing with computers, which sometimes do unexpected things, especially if you fiddle with crucial parts like the kernel of its operating system.
-That's what you are about to do in this process.
-Thus, make sure to create a fresh backup; also ensure you have all tools at hand to repair or reinstall the operating system as well as everything you need to restore the backup.
+Remember, you are dealing with computers, which sometimes do unexpected things, especially if you fiddle with crucial parts like their operating system kernel.
+That is what you are about to do in this process.
+You thus better want to create a fresh backup.
+In case you need to install a kernel during the bug reporting process, also ensure you have all tools at hand to repair or reinstall the operating system as well as everything you need to restore the backup.

+[:ref:`back to step-by-step guide <backup_repisbs>`]

 Make sure your kernel doesn't get enhanced